 Start with Yourself.
 You can’t change anyone, only yourself.
 So focus on the stuff that is yours – your wardrobe, your desk, your schedule, your stuff.
 The best way to change the hearts of those around you is to lead by example – forcing the issue will not win you any allies.
 If it belongs to someone else in the house, keep your hands off.

 Sandy Kreps is a green living/simplicity writer and graphic designer.
-She blogs at Modern Simplicity, which is dedicated to simple green living with a modern style.

 Image: Tampa Band Photos